 Close-up of Indonesian sticky tempeh with juicy and saucy glaze.

-I recommend serving your tempeh crumbles on a bed of warm brown rice.
-If you want to take it up a notch, below are some tasty options:
+Serve your tempeh crumbles on a bed of warm brown rice.
+But if you want to take it up a notch, below are some tasty options:

 • Turmeric rice / nasi kuning